NeuralG/coin-trading-ai/README.md

-# bist-trading-ai
+# coin-trading-ai

-A bist ai for trading stocks in bist, not finished.
+A btc based ai for trading, not finished.